-Poor indoor air quality can result in an unpleasant environment for workers, clients or anyone else who visits a commercial space.
-Luckily there are a few quick tips you can follow to improve air quality in office buildings, including small things you can do in a day to more longer term solutions.
+Poor indoor air quality can result in an unpleasant environment for workers, clients, or anyone else who visits a commercial space.
+Luckily there are a few quick tips you can follow to improve air quality in office buildings, including small things you can do in a day or more longer-term solutions.

-One of the most simple and straightforward methods to improve air quality in office buildings is the same you'd use if you burned toast at home — open the windows and let the fresh air in!
+One of the most simple and straightforward methods to improve air quality in office buildings is the same one you'd use if you burned toast at home.
+Open the windows and let the fresh air in!
 Do this on a regular basis, if possible.

-Use fans — especially in tandem with open windows — to circulate air and disperse unpleasant odors and the like.
-If you have fans that vent outside — such as attic fans — even better.
+Use fans, especially in tandem with open windows, to circulate air and disperse unpleasant odors and the like.
+If you have fans that vent outside such as attic fans that's even better.